matt-kowaleczko/k-means/readme.md

 ## Suggested improvements
 The "productionised" code uses *number of clusters* parameters from elbow analysis done in the notebook.
 There are numerous other paramameters we could optimise, like *number of iterations* or *n_init*.
 The number of clusters could also be selected by a less arbitrary method.

-Frome the coding standpoing the parameters could be passed by from command line instead of being hard coded in `main.py`
+From the coding standpoing the parameters could be passed by from command line instead of being hard coded in `main.py`.
+It would be also great to add logging, if the code was to be fully productionised